ggandor/leap.nvim/README.md

 ### How to use it (TL;DR)

-Leap's default motions allow you to jump to any positions in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, in a manner similar to Sneak.
+Leap's default motions allow you to jump to any position in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, in a manner similar to Sneak.
 The main novel idea in Leap is that **you get a preview of the target